I love working with both brands and content marketing agencies.

 With that said, here are a few of the ways I help my clients:

-- Identifying what my client wants to accomplish (generating traffic, establishing credibility through thought leadership, driving conversions, etc.)
+- Identifying what you want to accomplish (generating traffic, establishing credibility through thought leadership, driving conversions, etc.)

 - Identifying blog post topics that will achieve those goals: For businesses that are just getting started, we may decide to create SEO-driven content to help the business start ranking in search results.
-For established clients, we’d probably switch from keyword SEO to semantic search, identifying customer pain points and creating content that answers their questions and solves their pain points (which, ideally, would include a CTA to the client’s products/services).
+For established clients, we’d probably switch from keyword SEO to semantic search, identifying customer pain points and creating content that answers their questions and solves their problems.

 - Taking care of all of the little details that help get your content in front of the right people: optimizing metadata, linking from the new post to older ones, editing older posts to connect to the new one via relevant anchor text, making recommendations for promotion and syndication, etc.)